Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 1. Take warm baths three times a day.

-2. Keep the anus clean.
+2. Keep your anus clean.

 5. Drink at least two liters of water daily.

-What is the nature of the disease
+What is the peculiarity of the disease

 • interior;